neugier-admin/gemini-response/content/mail.md

     * **RAM:** 4 GB
     * **Storage:** 50 GB

+---

+**Network Requirements:**

+For **VM 1 (Wazuh Server)**, please ensure the following inbound ports are allowed through the firewall:
+* **TCP/UDP 1514:** For Wazuh agent registration and communication.
+* **TCP 1515:** For the agent enrollment process.
+* **UDP 514:** For receiving syslog data.

+---

-Once the VMs are provisioned, please let us know so we can provide the OVA file for the main Wazuh server and begin our testing.
+Once the VMs are provisioned with the specified network access, please let us know.
+We can then provide the OVA file for the Wazuh server and begin our testing.

 Thank you for your support.
 Please let me know if you have any questions.